Mermaid of the Magdalene

 In my own personal mythology, I’ve always resonated deeply with the water.
-I’ve been told by many different intuitives that an aspect of my consciousness seeded and experienced itself as water in the beginning of this planet, that I’m a water naga (dragon), mermaid, and that I’ve lived under the sea.
+I’ve been told by many different intuitives that an aspect of my consciousness experienced itself as water in the beginning of this planet, that I’m a water naga (dragon), mermaid, and that I’ve lived under the sea.
 Honestly, I feel more at home under the water.
 If I could, I would move into a crystalline home on the sea floor and have dolphins and exotic fish as my neighbors.

 The water represents deep feminine wisdom, the principals of love, surrender, flow, shape shifting, purification, and trust.
 She is a being of profound Grace, of artful alchemy.
 When do I feel most aligned with these things?
 What gets me feeling all wet and oceanic?
 Mystical union with God.

 My relationship with God (source, creator, ext) has always had a certain texture.
 A romantic, mystical Rumi quality, a special aliveness felt purest alone, either in my own sacred space or out in nature.
 This feeling stimulated not by modern belief system, but the deeper connection with the fabric of life itself.
 The wisdom of Love.
 Not a little love, but the big holy shit this energy is what created the whole universe kind of Love.
 I’ve come to realize that all of true life is an act of love making.
 The merging of the father (sun, light, electricity, fire, ext) and the mother (earth, matter, magnetism, water, ext).